sthagen/laskea/docs/usage.md

-  -n, --dry-run                   Dry run (default is False) -v, --verbose                   Verbose output (default is False) -q, --quiet                     Minimal output (default is False) -x, --cache-expiry-seconds INTEGER
+  -n, --dry-run                   Dry run (default is False) -v, --verbose                   Verbose output (default is False) -q, --quiet                     Minimal output (default is False) -s, --strict                    Ouput noisy warnings on console and in the
+                                  processed document (default is False) -x, --cache-expiry-seconds INTEGER
                                   Request cache expiry in seconds (default is
                                   180)  [default: 180]